 5.15 An important proxy methodology is to estimate the level of liquidity recycling.
 Liquidity recycling is the ratio between value of payments sent and liquidity usage.
-For example, in a single system on a given day, if a firm has liquidity usage of £1 million and a gross outflow of £10 million, the firm would have a liquidity recycling factor of 10.
+For example, in a

 Secured, disclosed intraday credit facilities in securities settlement systems